Brian the Bee

 Using the colors of the African honey bee, needle weaving, based on modified loom-weaving patterns, fills the lower body while the remainder of the bee is worked with conventional and familiar stitches and techniques.
 Complete the bee with a glorious display of three-dimensional bead flowers and leaves.
 With extensive video footage and detailed voice-over explanations, everything is covered in 4 exciting lessons!

 Registration for Brian and the Bee will be limited to 100 students on a first-come, first-served basis.
-Registration will open on January 6, 2021 at 12:00 PM EST and will close when the 100 student limit is met or on February 3, 2021.
+Registration opened on January 6, 2021 at 12:00 PM EST and will close when the 100 student limit is met or on February 3, 2021.

 More about Brian the Bee